a2a-fair-metrics/a2a-fair-metrics/Apples_describedby.md

 #### Accepted: pending

-### Maturity Indicator Identifier: ABCDE [https://w3id.org/fair/maturity_indicator/Gen2/Apples_cite-as](https://w3id.org/fair/maturity_indicator/Gen2/Apples_cite-as)
+### Maturity Indicator Identifier: ABCDE [https://w3id.org/fair/maturity_indicator/Gen2/Apples_describedby](https://w3id.org/fair/maturity_indicator/Gen2/Apples_describedby)

 ### Maturity Indicator Name:   Headers inclulde describedby link

-The headers of the landing page should point to the permanent GUID of the record (e.g. its DOI, as an http(s) reference).
+The headers of the landing page (HTML or HTTP) should point to metadata.
 This should be accomplished using the "describedby" Link Header type [https://www.rfc-editor.org/rfc/rfc8574.html](https://www.rfc-editor.org/rfc/rfc8574.html) or the equivalent HTML `link` link.

 ### To which principle does it apply?